 This was a busy year for the Committee.
-In addition to its main responsibilities, the Committee oversaw the process of appointing a new Non-Executive Director and a new Chief Financial Officer.
-Raj Rajagopal, Senior Independent Director (SID), stood down at the 2016 AGM.
-Pat Larmon was appointed Non-executive director on 13 September 2016 and Ian Duncan took over as Senior Independent Director after the AGM on 27 May 2016.
-Dominique Yates joined as Group Finance Director designate on 1 November 2016 and was appointed Chief Financial Officer on 2 January 2017 following David Landless' retirement from the business on 1 January 2017 after 17 years of service.
+In addition to its main responsibilities, the Committee oversaw the process of appointing a new Chairman and a new Non-Executive Director.
+Alan Thomson, Chairman, retired on 31 December 2017 after more than nine years of service.
+Lili Chahbazi was appointed Non-executive director on 1 January 2018 at the same time as I took over as Chairman from Alan.
 The Committee will continue to focus on ensuring that the present and future composition of the Board is appropriate for the delivery of the Group's strategy and that all relevant UK Corporate Governance Code requirements continue to be met.

 Chairman of the Nomination Committee